Lung abscess: Signs and symptoms

 Those with a lung abscess are generally cachectic at presentation.
 Finger clubbing is present in one third of patients.
 Dental decay is common especially in alcoholics and children.
 On examination of the chest there will be features of consolidation such as localized dullness on percussion and bronchial breath sounds.

 Complications

 Although rare in modern times, can include spread of infection to other lung segments, bronchiectasis, empyema, and bacteremia with metastatic infection such as brain abscess.
-Other complications from under recognition, undertreatment, and untreated underlying causes include rupture into pleural space, pleural fibrosis, trapped lung, respiratory failure, bronchopleural fistula, and pleurocutaneous fistula.
+Other complications from under-recognition, under-treatment, and untreated underlying causes include rupture into pleural space, pleural fibrosis, trapped lung, respiratory failure, bronchopleural fistula, and pleurocutaneous fistula.